 3. Great design flexibility

 Design modification is allowed after the first trial of low-volume manufacturing.
-The flexibility helps to shorten the development time and reduce costs too.
+The flexibility helps to shorten the development time and reduce risks and costs too.

 How to take better advantage of low-volume manufacturing?

 With technology advancing rapidly and competition intensifying, product life cycles are getting shorter and shorter, making the development of new products increasingly important for gaining a competitive advantage.
 Low-volume manufacturing technologies make it possible to launch new products quickly.
 It is the most cost-effective manufacturing method to capture the market.
 In the phases of product development, financing, market testing, and end selling, low-volume production is always a good choice.

 In conclusion, it is recommended that you select the best way to make your parts according to your certain needs when it comes to low-volume production.
 Usually, quantity is the main factor to decide the manufacturing method.
 Or just talk to X Rapid Technologies to help you with your low-volume plastic manufacturing projects.

 FAQs of Low-Volume Plastic Manufacturing